-NSG-563, NURSE EXECUTIVE PRACTICUM I Credits: 3
+NSG-563.
+NURSE EXECUTIVE PRACTICUM I Credits: 3

-This practicum course synthesizes previously established theory and skill sets to further develop the student's administrative abilities.
-By applying theories from other sciences and utilizing interdisciplinary experiences and collaborative opportunities, the student will further enhance the skills necessary to excel as a health care executive in an evidence-based, culturally sensitive environment.
-The seminar component of this course is designed to supplement previous theoretical applications and stimulate critical-thinking and decision-making.
-(250 clinical hours)
+By applying theories from other sciences and utilizing interdisciplinary experiences and collaborative opportunities, students will further enhance the skills necessary to excel as a health care executive in an evidence-based, culturally sensitive environment.
+The seminar component of this course is designed to supplement previous theoretical applications and stimulate critical-thinking and decision-making to further develop the student's leadership abilities (100 practicum hours)